 Tirzepatide and semaglutide represent two distinct approaches to diabetes management through incretin-based therapy.
 Semaglutide activates GLP-1 receptors exclusively, while tirzepatide targets both GLP-1 and GIP receptors simultaneously.
-This dual mechanism difference translates into varying clinical effects, dosing schedules, and patient experiences.
+This difference in dual mechanisms translates into varying clinical effects, dosing schedules, and patient experiences.

 Both medications belong to the incretin mimetic class but work through different receptor pathways.
 The choice between tirzepatide vs semaglutide depends on individual metabolic needs, treatment goals, and tolerance considerations.